wp-plugins/sendit/readme.txt

 * Sendit Pro Woocommerce importer (new)

 = Changelog =
+* 2.3.6 Spinner added to send to editor
 * 2.3.5 Global refactoring for send_to_editor in tinymce (ajax powered) and general fixes (Thanks to Lorenzo)
 * 2.3.4 add column list_parent for segmentation plugins
 * 2.3.3 Ajax improvements and Woocommerce import setup